 By submitting an entry, you give Crawford County 4-H & potentially the Ohio 4-H Foundation the right to use selected cards in their advertising.
 1st, 2nd, and 3rd place awards will be selected through "People's Choice" Sunday- Tuesday of fair week.
-Awards will be announced at the communications contest Wednesday, July 20 time TBD.
-Members do NOT accompany these entries to judging, and will be turned in with entry form by Thursday, July 14.
+Awards will be announced at the communications contest Wednesday, time TBD.
+Members do NOT accompany these entries to judging, and will be turned in with entry form by Thursday prior to fair.